18F/handbook/_pages/about-us/offices/chicago.md

 ## <a id="potlucks"></a>Potlucks

-Have guests you want to bring to mingle with 18F?
+Have guests you want to bring to mingle with TTS?
 Invite them to our monthly [potluck](https://www.eventbrite.com/e/18f-chicago-potluck-lunch-tickets-25357936270).
 Potlucks are the first Tuesdays of each month (unless there is a holiday that Monday i.e. July 4 or Labor Day).